-- 1. 22 years of age or turning 22 during the semester applied for - 2.
-Living with an immediate family member (i.e. father/mother, aunt/uncle, grandparent, or brother/sister over the age of 22) - Married or possessing of independent status as defined by the Office of Financial Aid (Note: married students are not permitted to live in traditional campus housing) - 4.
-Student who has legal dependent(s) - 5.
-Students involved in a 12 credit hour or more internship or a student teaching semester
+- 22 years of age by the first day of the semester - Living with parents (including grandparents) or legal guardian over the age of 22 (NOTE: A student's off-campus residence may not be more than 60 miles from campus and must be the primary address of the parent, grandparent, or guardian.) - Married or possessing independent status as defined by the Office of Financial Aid (NOTE: Married students are not permitted to live in traditional campus housing.) - Student who has custodial care of legal dependent(s) - Students involved in a 12-credit hour or more internship, or a student teaching semester more than 30 miles from campus